joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs.

 In programming, this translates to designing software that is easy to understand, maintain, and extend.
 Write clean code that's modular, adheres to SOLID principles, and avoids unnecessary complexity.
 Optimize for readability and clarity, as it leads to fewer bugs, easier collaboration, and better scalability in the long run.
 Always strive to reduce redundancy, keep your functions small and single-purpose, and remember that sometimes, the best solution is the one that's most straightforward.

+# 2024-01-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project first, which will lead to a more successful outcome.
+2. Plan ahead: Planning is crucial in programming.
+Before starting a new project or task, take some time to think through the steps involved and create a plan.This will ensure you have a clear understanding of what needs to happen and when, allowing youto stay on track and avoid getting lost in the code.
+3. Stay organized: A well-organized codebase is a happy code base.
+Make sure to use version control systems like Git to track your changes and organize your files.
+Additionally, using well structured code and following coding conventions will make it easier for you and others to navigate and maintain your code in future.